 The Mount Mansfield Science and Stewardship Center

-The Mansfield Center’s mission is to promote the health of northeastern mountain ecosystems by catalyzing collaborative science and stewardship on Mount Mansfield.
+The Mt.
+Mansfield Science and Stewardship Center's mission is to promote the health of northeastern mountain ecosystems by catalyzing collaborative science and stewardship on Mount Mansfield.
 The foundation for this work consists of: a uniquely situated field station; a long-term scientific record spanning air, forest, soil, water, and wildlife; a tradition of information sharing and regional networking; and a commitment to science-based environmental policy and natural resource management.

 Background and Vision